openshift/runbooks/alerts/openshift-virtualization-operator/VirtualMachineCRCErrors.md

 1. Navigate to **Observe** -> **Metrics** in the web console.

-2. Obtain a list of VirtualMachines with incorrectly configured storage classes by running the following PromQL query:
+2. Obtain a list of virtual machines with incorrectly configured storage classes by running the following PromQL query:
    ```text
    kubevirt_ssp_vm_rbd_volume{rxbounce_enabled="false", volume_mode="Block"} == 1
    ```

-   The output displays a list of VirtualMachines that use a storage class without `rxbounce_enabled`.
+   The output displays a list of virtual machines that use a storage class without `rxbounce_enabled`.

    Example output: